JanRou/Elis/README.md

 14. Run unit tests

 **TODOs**
-* Program CQL subscriptions for time series,
+* Program GQL subscriptions for time series,
-* Investigate CQL filtering and possibilities,
+* Investigate GQL filtering and possibilities,
 * Insert tons of timeseries and facts to measure performance,
 * Organize docker different database volumes for unit testing and production.